codebrick-corp/aws-dms-task-exporter/README.md

 ```

 ## Metrics
-Belows are the list of metrics that `aws-dms-task-exporter` exports.
+Below is the list of metrics that `aws-dms-task-exporter` exports.

 Sample metrics
 ```